 Connect Neighborhoods to Open Spaces

-Prepare for Future Parks
+Prepare for Future Parks & Facilities

-Improve Neighborhood Parks
+Improve Neighborhood Parks and Recreation Facilities

-How were proposed projects chosen?
+How were the projects chosen?

 During the 2017 Comprehensive Plan Update, extensive community surveys were conducted and all local resources inventoried identifying gaps in our trails and parks system along with recommended improvements to existing parks and facilities to accommodate expanded usage.
 District surveys consistently rank parks & open space, and trail connectivity as top priorities for the community.